-Did you ever wonder what “Optimal Quantity for Shipping” meant under product description?
+There are several ways to save on your shipping cost with fillmore container.
+Did you ever wonder what “Optimal Quantity for Shipping” meant under the product description?
 The optimal quantity for shipping is the number of cases that will best fit into our shipping cartons while maximizing the dimensional weight of the package.
 By using this information, you can be assured you are getting the most out of your shipping dollars when buying from Fillmore Container.

 You will find the optimal quantity listed under Description on product pages.